wyfo/apischema/docs/conversions.md

 ```

 !!! warning
-    (De)serializer methods cannot be used with `typing.NamedTuple`; in fact, *apischema* uses `__set_name__` magic method but it is not called on `NamedTuple` subclass fields.
+    (De)serializer methods cannot be used with `typing.NamedTuple`; in fact, *apischema* uses the `__set_name__` magic method but it is not called on `NamedTuple` subclass fields.

 ### Multiple deserializers

 Sometimes, you want to have several possibilities to deserialize a type.
-If it's possible to register a deserializer with an `Union` param, it's not very practical.
+If it's possible to register a deserializer with a `Union` param, it's not very practical.
 That's why *apischema* make it possible to register several deserializers for the same type.
-They will be handled with an `Union` source type (ordered by deserializers registration), with the right serializer selected according to the matching alternative.
+They will be handled with a `Union` source type (ordered by deserializers registration), with the right serializer selected according to the matching alternative.

 ```python
 {!multiple_deserializers.py!}
 ```

-On the other hand, serializer registration overwrite the previous registration if any.
+On the other hand, serializer registration overwrites the previous registration if any.

 `apischema.conversions.reset_deserializers`/`apischema.conversions.reset_serializers` can be used to reset (de)serializers (even those of the standard types embedded in *apischema*)